Important European Central Bank Meetings

-There are 19 countries represented by the ECB’s Governing Council and there are currently 25 members on the Committee.
-Here are the members of the Governing Council of the ECB for the 2017:
+There are 19 countries represented by the ECB’s Governing Council, and there are currently 25 members on the Committee.
+Here are the members of the Governing Council of the ECB for 2018:

 How Many ECB Meetings are There During the Year?

-In normal circumstances, there are two meetings of the Governing Council of the ECB every month and these meetings are held in Frankfurt am Main in Germany at the ECB premises.
-Every 6 weeks, the Governing Council is charged with assessing monetary and economic developments within the Euro zone and taking decisions about monetary policy.
-At all other meetings, the Council meets to discuss issues relating the other responsibilities and tasks of the Eurosystem and ECB.
-Every 6 weeks, there is a press conference held by the President of the ECB, with assistance by the ECB’s Vice President in order to explain any monetary policy decisions that have been taken at the scheduled meetings.
-Regular accounts of the policy making meetings are also published by the ECB before the next meeting is scheduled to be held.
+In normal circumstances, there are two meetings of the Governing Council of the ECB every month, which are held in Frankfurt am Main in Germany at the ECB premises.
+Every 6 weeks, the Governing Council is charged with assessing monetary and economic developments within the Eurozone and taking decisions about monetary policy.
+At all other meetings, the Council meets to discuss issues relating to the other responsibilities and tasks of the Euro system and ECB.
+Every 6 weeks, there is a press conference held by the President of the ECB, with assistance from the ECB’s Vice President, in order to explain any monetary policy decisions that have been taken at the scheduled meetings.
+Regular accounts of the policy-making meetings are also published by the ECB before the next meeting is scheduled to be held.

 When is the Next ECB Meeting?

 Knowing when the next ECB meeting is going to be held is vital information for any serious trader.
-Here is a table which shows the upcoming dates on which the ECB Governing Council will convene to discuss monetary policy decisions.
+Here is a table that shows the upcoming dates on which the ECB Governing Council will convene to discuss monetary policy decisions:

 Why are ECB Meetings So Important to Investors?

-The majority of serious investors use a range of analytical skills including fundamental analysis when they trade on the financial markets and one of the most important parts of this is using economic indicators.
-The meetings of the ECB Governing Council are essential as they make financial decisions regarding monetary policy and interest rates throughout the Eurozone that can have a major impact upon the Euro currency.
-When trading in foreign currencies, this information is essential to know as there will be exceptional volatility in the money markets around the time of the scheduled meeting and investors can expect to see the value of Euro currency pairings rapidly moving until the announcement of any decision taken by the ECB Governing Council has been released.
-Being prepared for this volatile time in trading is important for traders whether they prefer to steer clear of placing a trade at this junction or whether they prefer to try to capitalise on the volatility and use predictions about the expected outcome of the meeting to make a profitable investment.
+The majority of serious investors use a range of analytical skills, including fundamental analysis, when they trade on the financial markets, and one of the most important parts of this is using economic indicators.
+The meetings of the ECB Governing Council are essential, as they make financial decisions regarding monetary policy and interest rates throughout the Eurozone that can have a major impact upon the Euro currency.
+When trading in foreign currencies, this information is essential to know, as there will be exceptional volatility in the money markets around the time of the scheduled meeting, and investors can expect to see the value of Euro currency pairings moving rapidly until the announcement of any decision taken by the ECB Governing Council is released.
+Being prepared for this volatile time in trading is important for traders, whether they prefer to steer clear of placing a trade at this junction, or whether they prefer to try to capitalise on the volatility and use predictions about the expected outcome of the meeting to make a profitable investment.

-Strategies for Trading Economic News Like the ECB Meeting
+Strategies for Trading Economic News Such As the ECB Meeting

-The Forex market is especially prone to rapid and short term movement around the time of important economic news releases, such as the decisions made at the ECB meetings as the impact of such announcements does not just affect the currencies of the countries in question but it also has a knock on effect around the globe and will influence currency pairs.
-Anyone who is serious about trading in the foreign currency market successfully must bear in mind the dates on which such information is going to be released and plan ahead for how they will trade in the fast moving market that occurs around this period.
-While some investors choose to stay out of the trading at this time, others are keen to capture breakouts in this volatility and reap greater profits.
+The Forex market is especially prone to rapid and short-term movement around the time of important economic news releases, such as the decisions made at the ECB meetings, as the impact of such announcements not only affects the currencies of the countries in question, but also has a knock-on effect around the globe, and will influence currency pairs.
+Anyone who is serious about trading successfully in the foreign currency market must bear in mind the dates on which such information is going to be released, and plan ahead for how they will trade in the fast-moving market that occurs around this period.
+While some investors choose to stay out of trading at this time, others are keen to capture breakouts in this volatility, and so reap greater profits.

 If you are looking for a simple but effective Forex trading strategy to trade economic news releases, you could try the Whipsaw technique, which is one of the most popular trading strategies around economic announcements like the ECB meeting.
-One of the issues with trading news is the setting of stop losses and how to determine how large that stop loss should be as it could vary wildly in the volatile market around these announcements.
+One of the issues with trading news is the setting of stop losses, and how to determine how large that stop loss should be, as it could vary wildly in the volatile market around the time of these announcements.

-In a whipsaw, prices move up, stopping out short traders and then moves down which stops out long traders.
-Being aware of this allows an investor to enter two trades, one being long and one being short, which are as close as possible to the middle price of the move which is leading up into the whipsaw.
+In a whipsaw, prices move up, stopping out short traders, and then move down, stopping out long traders.
+Being aware of this allows an investor to enter two trades – one long and one short – which are as close as possible to the middle price of the move that is leading up into the whipsaw.
 The trader should set a take profit on both of their trades of around 10–15 pips in order to limit their risk.
 They should, however, not set a stop loss, as the take profit is going to become the stop loss.
-As they are trading with no stop loss, it will make no difference if the price goes up or down in the first instance as they will not get stopped out.
-This only works in the case of a high impact release such as an ECB meeting as this indicates that a whipsaw move is highly likely to occur.
-It is also vital that the market is moving within a tight range before the release of the news in order for the whipsaw to be a possibility.
-Another way to maximise profits is to use multiple currency pairs for example all dollar or all Euro pairs when utilising this strategy as this spreads risk and creates more opportunities of success.
+As they are trading with no stop loss, it will make no difference whether the price goes up or down in the first instance, as they will not get stopped out.
+This only works in the case of a high-impact release such as an ECB meeting, as this indicates that a whipsaw move is highly likely to occur.
+It is also vital that the market is moving within a tight range before the release of the news, in order for the whipsaw to be a possibility.
+Another way to maximise profits is to use multiple currency pairs – for example, all Dollar or all Euro pairs – when utilising this strategy, as this spreads risk and creates more opportunities for success.